rossv/designstorms/README.md

   24-hour durations.
 - Hyetograph, incremental volume, and cumulative mass-curve plots powered by Plotly.js, along with a tabular export-ready storm series using minute offsets instead of timestamps.
+- Hyetograph smoothing toggle that replaces stepped bars with a smooth curve while preserving total rainfall depth and peak intensity for downstream calculations.
 - Precise and fast (approximate) computation modes so you can trade fidelity for speed on long-duration storms.
 - CSV export with `time_min`, incremental depth, cumulative depth, and intensity columns,